jsam/fuseline/docs/for-developers/broker-api.md

 above in the **Request body** field.
 The interface notes "No parameters" only because this endpoint has no query or path parameters.

+If the request body is missing or contains invalid JSON the broker responds with an HTTP ``400`` error.

 ### Get repository info

 ```